lisajamhoury/The-Body-Everywhere-and-Here-2025/syllabus.md

 ### Code Block 2

 - Computer vision in 3D: how does the computer see the body in 3D
-- Working with Kinect and Kinectron
+- Working with Kinect via Kinectron

 ## Day Two In Class Materials